 Lubrication Storage: Strategies to Reduce Contamination

-There’s no area in business where the phrase “an ounce of prevention is worth a pound of cure,” is more applicable than in lubrication.
+There’s no area in business where the phrase, “an ounce of prevention is worth a pound of cure,” is more applicable than in lubrication.
 Simple lubrication steps can spell major savings in the costs of repair, maintenance, downtime, and low productivity of your operations.
 But because lubrication is viewed as an easy task, it is often the least prioritized maintenance activity.
 As a result, lubrication is seldom done properly and adequately.
 And if proper lubrication is not on your priority list, it is likely that proper lubrication storage is also not on your agenda.

 If this is the case, then you’re in the right place to learn how crucial lubricant and oil storage is as a part of your lubrication management.
 In fact, the proper storage of lubricants is as critical as choosing suitable lubricants and using them properly.